 - Remove all bones and skin from the snoek and then flake the fish thoroughly using your recently washed hands.
 Make sure you find and remove all the bones.

-- Put the flaked snoek in a mixing bowl along with the lemon juice, cream cheese, mayonnaise, parsley and chives.
+- Put the flaked snoek in a mixing bowl along with the lemon juice, cream cheese, yogurt, parsley and chives.
 Now use a fork and mix it into a smooth and spreadable paste.

 - Taste the pâté and add salt and pepper if necessary.
 The amount of salt and pepper you need will obviously depend on how strongly the snoek was seasoned on the braai.